 Through this website we hope to share, not only, important information on the many people, parishes, schools and committees that are the life of our diocese, but also some of the many and varied activities that happen throughout our diocese on a continual basis.

-The coming of Christianity to Ossory is associated with St. Kieran of Saighir, the “first-born of the saints of Ireland” (Promogenitus Sanctorum Hiberniae).
+The coming of Christianity to Ossory is associated with St Kieran of Saighir (Patron of our Diocese), the “first-born of the saints of Ireland” (Promogenitus Sanctorum Hiberniae).
 His foundation at Saighir Kieran flourished for many centuries.
-Not far distant in Aghaboe, St. Canice founded a monastery in the 6th century which grew in importance, giving Feargal to the church of Salzburg and eventually becoming for a time the site of the bishop’s see.
+Not far distant in Aghaboe, St Canice (Patron of Kilkenny City) founded a monastery in the 6th century which grew in importance, giving Feargal to the church of Salzburg and eventually becoming for a time the site of the Bishop’s See.

-The transfer of the Cathedral from Aghaboe to Kilkenny in the last decade of the twelfth century, the foundation of a cathedral chapter and the establishment of a parish system through the system of tithes introduced by the Anglo-Normans radically transformed the ecclesiastical organization of the diocese.
-More than half of the new parishes were in the hands of the religious, while the rest were run by the secular clergy – mostly the dean and chapter of St. Canice’s.
+The transfer of the Cathedral from Aghaboe to Kilkenny in the last decade of the twelfth century, the foundation of a Cathedral chapter and the establishment of a parish system through the system of tithes introduced by the Anglo-Normans radically transformed the ecclesiastical organisation of the Diocese.
+More than half of the new parishes were in the hands of the religious, while the rest were run by the secular clergy – mostly the dean and chapter of St Canice’s.
 A few were in the hands of lay patrons.
 In the 13th century the Dominicans came to Aghaboe, the Black Abbey in Kilkenny and Rosbercon.
-Because of their importance in the diocese the suppression of the monasteries in the wake of the reformation led to enormous changes.
+Because of their importance in the Diocese the suppression of the monasteries in the wake of the Reformation led to enormous changes.

 The last quarter of the 18th century saw the level of tolerance towards Catholics gradually improve, and with the passing of the relief act of 1782, which enabled Catholics to found schools, a turning point was reached.
-The diocesan school that was founded in Kilkenny was the first of its kind in the country.
+The diocesan school, St Kieran’s College, that was founded in Kilkenny was the first of its kind in the country.
 Its motto, “Hiems transiit”, reflects this moment.
 Two years later schools for the education of poor boys and girls were founded in the city.
-By the 1790s upheaval on the continent led to the need for the provision of education for priests at home and in 1792 the college opened its doors to students of philosophy and theology, the first college in Ireland to do so.
+By the 1790s upheaval on the Continent led to the need for the provision of education for priests at home and in 1792 the College opened its doors to students of Philosophy and Theology, the first college in Ireland to do so.
 The Presentation Sisters arrived at the end of the century and soon afterwards the Christian Brothers – both providing education for those who could not afford it.
 The many churches built or renovated in the 1790s reflected the changing position of the Catholic community.
-The winter indeed had passed.
+“Hiems transiit” – The winter indeed had passed.

-The diocese had only three bishops between 1884 and 1981 – Abraham Brownrigg, Patrick Collier and Peter Birch.
-Bishop Brownrigg made additions to the Cathedral, brought the St. John of God Sisters to the diocese and promoted Canon Carrigan’s work on the history of the diocese which eventually bore fruit in 1905 with the publication of a four volume history of unrivaled value.
-During Patrick Collier’s time work continued on St. Mary’s Cathedral, and a number of churches were built and renovated.
+The Diocese had only three bishops between 1884 and 1981 – Abraham Brownrigg, Patrick Collier and Peter Birch.
+Bishop Brownrig made additions to the Cathedral, brought the St John of God Sisters to the diocese and promoted Canon Carrigan’s work on the history of the diocese which eventually bore fruit in 1905 with the publication of a four volume history of unrivalled value.
+During Patrick Collier’s time work continued on St Mary’s Cathedral, and a number of churches were built and renovated.
 Peter Birch, bishop in the heady days after the Vatican Council, oversaw changes in the liturgy and in the churches themselves.
 It was a period of great change and adaptation not just for the Church but for society in general.
 Much work was done in Ossory for those afflicted by poverty and suffering from disability, work that saw Bishop Birch achieve national prominence.
-The suspension of the seminary in St. Kieran’s College in 1994 marked a watershed in the history of St. Kieran’s and of the diocese.
-But the college continues to have an active role in adult religious education and formation through the Maynooth Outreach Programme and its connection with Ossory Adult Faith Development
+Bishop Laurence Forristal, a native of Thomastown and auxiliary Bishop in Dublin was transferred to Ossory on 30th June 1981.
+Bishop Forristal worked tirelessly to increase lay involvemnt in the life of the church in Ossory and among many great achievements was his establsihing the Diocesan Forum which still continues today.
+Having faithfully served the people of Ossory for twenty-six years, Bishop Forristal retired on 14th September 2007.
+Bishop Forristal was then replaced by Bishop Séamus Freeman S.A.C. who had served as Rector General for two terms of the Pallotine Order from 1992 to 2004.
+Having served as Parish Priest of a Roman Parish he was appointed Bishop of Ossory on 14th September 2007.
+During Bishop Freeman’s time a significant project of work of restoration was begun on St Mary’s Cathedral.
+Under his guidance the sanctuary mosiacs and Cathedral windows were cleaned and restored offering all who enter the Cathedral the wonderful vista of the Apse behind the santuary and altar.
+Also during these years of works undertaken by Bishop Séamus a chapel to the Blessed Sacrament was created in the basement of the Cathedral along with works to bring to life a Cathedral cafe and the Cathedral bookshop which still serves the Diocese today.
+Furthering lay involvement in the life of our Diocese he oversaw the appointment of a Diocesan Pastoral Coordinator in Ossory to help ensure the realisation of our Pastoral Plan.
+He retired on the grounds of ill health on 26th July 2016.

 Rothe’s Silver Rosary